jepstein-eagle/adaptable/packages/adaptable/adaptable-functions-guide.md

 All Functions are subject to Entitlements, meaning that end-users will only be able to access them according to their permissions.

 Many Functions contain an array of Objects that users can create, edit or delete (if their Entitlements allow).

+## Functions List

+These are typically managed via 'Wizards' in the AdapTable UI.

 These objects can usually be pre-populated via Predefined Config, and the section will the same as the Function Name (e.g. AdvancedSearch, ConditionalStyle etc.)